tiffany76/courtgrabber-docs/readme.md

 # Installing MkDocs

-Run the following command from your command line to install MkDocs.
+Run the following command from your command line to install MkDocs:

 `pip install mkdocs`